lsst-sitcom/sitcomtn-037/index.rst

 If not, then the remaining option is to reduce the number of CCDs that get processed.
 DECam encountered the same constraints and invoked a pipeline that supports different configurations that specify various patterns of sensors to reduce.
 For example, pointing tests used just the central portion of the focal plane.
-A list of possible focal plane configurations should be created; we have already reached out to the AOS[#]_ and Science Verification[#]_ groups for suggestions.
-It is recommended that Rubin adopt a similar architecture as it is not expected that any summit-based Rapid Analysis image quality metrics would require the full array.
+It is recommended that Rubin adopt a similar strategy, and a list of possible focal plane configurations should be created.
+The Science Verification group has indicated that full focal plane processing is not required in the rapid timescales (<30 and 60 seconds), so long as full frame processing occurs at the USDF within 24-hours.
+From the point of view of the AOS group, a checkerboard pattern for the focal plane (omitting the 8 outermost sensors which are highly vignetted), is satisfactory for their analysis requirements.
-Especially since the camera diagnostic cluster handles the low-level health checks for all sensors, as is discussed in `Deliverable 5`_.
+Note that the camera diagnostic cluster will handle the low-level health checks for *all* sensors, as is discussed in `Deliverable 5`_.

 The University of Washington group is now investigating the SFP performance enhancements.
 Scaling the experience gained with LATISS, it is expected that a 30s image cadence is feasible and the primary speed limitation will be the I/O constraints.

-.. [#] The AOS group has already communicated that a checkerboard pattern for the focal plane, while omitting the 8 outermost sensors which are highly vignetted, is satisfactory to accomplish their analysis requirements.

-.. [#] The Science Verification group has indicated that full-frame on-the-fly processing is not required, so long as full frame processing occurs at the USDF within 24-hours.

 .. _analysis_tools_overview: